 |11:00||Mass; St B; Fr Stephen.
 Beryl Alice Mutty†|

 5th Sunday in Ordinary Time; Yr A; Acclamation 3;

 Racial Justice Day ; Second Collection for the

 Catholic Association for Racial Justice

 Prayer Requests_ We are asked to remember in our prayers: –

-Mary Banns, Philip Barrett, Patricia Bath, Minnie Bartholomew, Jackie Bowler, Steven Brooks, Muriel Bryant, Theresa Chalmers, Mary Chatfield, Ellen Clark, Bill Corley, Anne Curran, John Ellwood, Christine Felton, Kathleen Fitzpatrick, Sue Kerr, Alasdair Kirkpatrick, Jo Lewis, Tanya Maloy, Barbara O’Brien, Michael Osborne, Elizabeth Page, Larry Peck, Josephine Pollard, Ginny Quinn, Kathryn Robinson, Simon Smith, Rosemary Topham, Bill Weddle, Jamie Whittenbury.
+Mary Banns, Philip Barrett, Patricia Bath, Minnie Bartholomew, Jackie Bowler, Steven Brooks, Muriel Bryant, Theresa Chalmers, Ellen Clark, Bill Corley, John Ellwood, Christine Felton, Kathleen Fitzpatrick, Sue Kerr, Alasdair Kirkpatrick, Jo Lewis, Tanya Maloy, Barbara O’Brien, Michael Osborne, Elizabeth Page, Larry Peck, Josephine Pollard, Ginny Quinn, Kathryn Robinson, Simon Smith, Rosemary Topham, Bill Weddle, Jamie Whittenbury,

-– And all who ask for the Support of our Prayers.
+– and all those who ask for the support of our Prayers.